The Nutritional Health Alliance is an industry lobby group which lobbies

 Whole plant food diet

 Heart disease, cancer, obesity, and diabetes are commonly called "Western" diseases because these maladies were once rarely seen in developing countries.
 One study in China found some regions had essentially no cancer or heart disease, while in other areas they reflected "up to a 100-fold increase" coincident with diets that were found to be entirely plant-based to heavily animal-based, respectively.In contrast, diseases of affluence like cancer and heart disease are common throughout the United States.
-Adjusted for age and exercise, large regional clusters of people in China rarely suffered from these "Western" diseases possibly because their diets are rich in vegetables, fruits and whole grains.
+Adjusted for age and exercise, large regional clusters of people in

 The United Healthcare/Pacificare nutrition guideline recommends a whole plant food diet, and recommends using protein only as a condiment with meals.
 A National Geographic cover article from November, 2005, entitled The Secrets of Living Longer, also recommends a whole plant food diet.
 The article is a lifestyle survey of three populations, Sardinians, Okinawans, and Adventists, who generally display longevity and "suffer a fraction of the diseases that commonly kill people in other parts of the developed world, and enjoy more healthy years of life."
 In sum, they offer three sets of 'best practices' to emulate.
 The rest is up to you.
 In common with all three groups is to "Eat fruits, vegetables, and whole grains."